ash4x/Frasier/README.md

 # Darude - AGENT #F

-Agent #F, codename frasier, is the open-source agent released by Darude, the first of many editions.
+Agent #F, is the open-source agent released by Darude, the first of many editions.
 Designed to be a versatile assistant that adapts to users' specific needs and workflows.
-Whether you're a developer, researcher, or trader, Frasier can be customized to enhance your productivity and streamline your tasks.
+Whether you're a developer, researcher, or trader, Darude can be customized to enhance your productivity and streamline your tasks.

 # Features
-Frasier offers a robust set of capabilities that make it a powerful tool for various applications:
+Darude offers a robust set of capabilities that make it a powerful tool for various applications:

-- Adaptive Learning: Frasier learns from interactions to better understand user preferences and patterns
+- Adaptive Learning: Darude learns from interactions to better understand user preferences and patterns

-- Natural Language Processing: Communicate with Frasier using natural language for seamless interaction
+- Natural Language Processing: Communicate with Darude using natural language for seamless interaction

-- Custom Plugin Architecture: Extend Frasier's capabilities through a flexible plugin system
+- Custom Plugin Architecture: Extend Darude's capabilities through a flexible plugin system

 - Multi-Modal Interaction: Support for text, voice, and structured data inputs

-- Cross-Platform Compatibility: Run Frasier on Windows, macOS, or Linux systems
+- Cross-Platform Compatibility: Run Darude on Windows, macOS, or Linux systems

 # Fraiwork

-Frasier is built on a powerful and flexible Python framework that enables seamless integration of various AI capabilities.
+Darude is built on a powerful and flexible Python framework that enables seamless integration of various AI capabilities.
 The framework is designed with modularity and extensibility in mind, allowing developers to easily add new features and customize existing ones.

-The core of Frasier is built on an event-driven architecture that processes user inputs through a pipeline of specialized modules.
+The core of Darude is built on an event-driven architecture that processes user inputs through a pipeline of specialized modules.
 Each module is responsible for a specific aspect of the agent's functionality, such as natural language understanding, task planning, or execution.

-class FrasierCore:
+class DarudeCore:
     def __init__(self):
         self.modules = {
             'planner': TaskPlanner(),